-Ann-Marie has substantial experience in the area of complex antitrust and financial services litigation, representing both plaintiffs and defendants in Section 1 and Section 2 matters.
+In addition, Ann-Marie has substantial experience in the area of complex antitrust and financial services investigations and litigation, representing both plaintiffs and defendants in Section 1 and Section 2 matters.
 She has successfully represented plaintiffs asserting monopolization and exclusive dealing claims and has been involved in defending numerous antitrust cases related to the credit card industry.
-Ann-Marie also advises clients on the antitrust, state AG and regulatory issues associated with potential acquisitions, as well as all aspects of the Hart-Scott-Rodino pre-merger notification process.
+She also advises clients on the antitrust, state AG, and regulatory issues associated with potential acquisitions.
+She advises companies through all stages of the Hart-Scott-Rodino premerger notification process.

-Ann-Marie also has significant experience representing corporations and individuals in a variety of defense matters, including the representation of former would-be presidential assassin John Hinckley for more than a decade in federal court hearings relating to requests for conditional releases into the community.
-Ann-Marie also has represented corporate employees of a large accounting firm in connection with a grand jury investigation related to a tax shelter scandal and has defended a major pharmaceutical company in an investigation into an Anti-Kickback Statute and health care fraud scheme.
+Ann-Marie has defended corporations and individuals in a variety of matters, including would-be presidential assassin John Hinckley, whom she represented in federal court for more than a decade in requests for conditional release into the community.
+She has successfully defended a large government contractor in an E.D.V.A. action, resulting in the plaintiffs withdrawing their damages expert before trial after the submission of her Daubert motion and subsequently entering into a favorable settlement.
+She also represented corporate employees of a large accounting firm in connection with a grand jury investigation related to a tax shelter scandal, and defended a major pharmaceutical company in an investigation into an Anti-Kickback Statute and health care fraud scheme.

 Ann-Marie has performed a substantial amount of pro bono litigation work relating to constitutional, habeas corpus and death penalty issues, including successfully drafting an amicus brief on behalf of The Innocence Project, Inc. in Holmes v.
 South Carolina (2006), as well as an amicus brief on behalf of habeas scholars in Day v.
 McDonough (2006).

-Ann-Marie is an active member of the American Bar Association and is a founding member of the State Attorneys General and Department of Justice Issues Committee of the ABA.
-She served as legislative committee chair to the Greater Rochester Association for Women Attorneys from 2002 through 2004, and she served as a delegate to the Women’s Bar Association of the State of New York in 2004.
+She is an active member of the American Bar Association and is a founding member of the State Attorneys General and Department of Justice Issues Committee of the ABA.